Some non monotone schemes for Hamilton-Jacobi-Bellman equations: Main result

 \item for every $h > 0$, $x\in \R^N$, $r \in \R$, for every function $w\in C_b(\R^N)$ , $v \in C^{0,1}(\R^N)$ such that $ v \ge w$:

 \item for every $h > 0$, $x\in \R^N$, $r \in \R$, $m \ge 0$, for every function $u \in C_b(\R^N)$:

-\end{itemize} \end{dfntn} Because it is sometimes difficult or impossible to prove that a discrete scheme has a solution, we relax the notion of solution as we did in \reff{eqHJBDis}: \begin{dfntn} {\bf An $\epsilon(c)$ solution $u$ of scheme $S$} is a continuous function which satisfies:
+\end{itemize} \end{definition} Because it is sometimes difficult or impossible to prove that a discrete scheme has a solution, we relax the notion of solution as we did in \reff{eqHJBDis}: \begin{definition} Relaxing the notion of solution, subsolution and supersolution we introduce: \begin{itemize} \item {\bf An $\epsilon(c)$ solution $u$ of scheme $S$} is a continuous function which satisfies: